Mta-gh/portfolio/README.md

 ## Description

-🇬🇧 A simple portfolio made with Sass and Javascript, presenting examples of work made during a course in Front End Development.
+🇬🇧 A simple portfolio made with HTML, Sass and Javascript, presenting examples of work made during a course in Front End Development.